Coaching

 We offer two different coaching formats during the four weeks of the conference.

-Coaching Format for Week 1 – The format of Week 1 includes more coaching sessions for each piece than the format of Weeks 2, 3, and 4.
-Participants receive three assignments for coaching, and each piece is coached for four sessions.
+Coaching Format for Week 1 – The format of week 1 includes fewer pieces, and more coaching sessions for each piece, than the format of weeks 2, 3, and 4.
+Participants receive three assignments for coaching, and each piece is coached for four sessions with the same coach.
 In addition, scheduled rehearsal times afford the opportunity for participants to practice and to assimilate feedback from coaching sessions; coaches do not attend the scheduled rehearsals.

 Coaching Format for Weeks 2, 3, and 4 – Participants in these three weeks receive four coaching assignments per week and are coached on each piece for three mornings or three afternoons.
+The same coach is present for all three coaching sessions.
 This format does not include scheduled rehearsals and leaves more unscheduled time for informal ensemble playing.

 Coaching Requests and Pre-formed Groups